learning-zone/docker-and-kubernetes-basics/docker-commands.md

 |ONBUILD        | Adds an instruction to be executed later, when the image is used as the base for another build|
 |STOPSIGNAL     | Sets the system call signal that will be sent to the container to exit|

-**FROM:**
+**FROM**

-This command Sets the Base Image for subsequent instructions
+This command sets the base image for subsequent instructions

 ```bash
 FROM <image>